kanryu/quickviewer/docs/index.md

 This software performs reading of image data in advance.
 And loading the imported image data on the screen with OpenGL.
-You can browse images with less lightness than ever before.
+You can browse images with much smoother than ever before.

 **QuickViewer** is a free software lisenced under GPLv3.